COVID-19 Related Deaths in Long-Term Care & Retirement Homes in Ontario

 Howie, Sacks & Henry LLP has been retained by families who have lost loved ones in long-term care homes and retirement homes due to COVID-19.
 We are bringing individual claims against the owners of any long-term care homes and retirement homes in Ontario where we believe there have been inadequate preemptive or responsive measures, made by the administration, to the COVID-19 outbreak.

-We are currently bringing claims against Lundy Manor Retirement Residence in Niagara Falls, Ontario and Orchard Villa Long Term Care in Pickering, Ontario and are continuing to investigate other long-term care homes and retirement homes where families have lost love ones to COVID-19.
+We are currently bringing claims against Lundy Manor Retirement Residence in Niagara Falls, Ontario, Orchard Villa Long Term Care in Pickering, Ontario and Roberta Place in Barrie, Ontario and are continuing to investigate other long-term care homes and retirement homes where families have lost love ones to COVID-19.

 Information about Melissa Miller, Partner